modcarroll/cs-5394-project/documents/mongodb-instructions.md

 Show database: `show dbs`

-Switch to test database: `use test` (Note: you should see
+Switch to test database: `use test` (Note: you should see a few different databases, just use test)

-Show collections: `show collections`
+Show collections: `show collections` (I see one collection here: testCollection)

 Insert data: `db.testCollection.insertOne( {
 user: "morgan",